nacho-fel/nzyme-meeting-task-assistant/TECH_STACK.md

 ## Dashboard

 ### Streamlit (`streamlit>=1.34`)
-**Role:** Bonus dashboard UI — task table, filters, workload chart, and chatbot.
+**Role:** Bonus dashboard UI: task table, filters, workload chart, and chatbot.
 **Why:** Streamlit lets you build interactive data apps in pure Python with no frontend knowledge required.
 For a local-first bonus deliverable, it is significantly faster to develop than Next.js while still producing a usable, visually coherent UI.
-The `st.dataframe`, `st.bar_chart`, and `st.chat_message` components handle the three main UI surfaces (table, chart, chatbot) without custom CSS.

 ### Pandas (`pandas>=2.0`)
 **Role:** CSV loading and tabular data manipulation in `DataStore` and the dashboard.
-**Why:** The de-facto standard for tabular data in Python.
+**Why:** The standard for tabular data in Python.
 Used to load `organization.csv` and `projects.csv`, perform membership lookups, and feed data into Streamlit's dataframe components.

 ---